cjbarber/learn-design/README.md

 So this is my attempt at creating something pretty basic and easy to update, that still captures the important resources needed when learning design.

-I'm a Student from Stanford University, and this summer I'm launching a bunch of things.
-This is one of them.
-Check out my [Quora blog](http://relentlesslyresourceful.quora.com/A-Stanford-Startup-Summer-90-Days-to-D-Day) to follow along and see more.

 ### How could I organize this?

 I was first thinking of just going by categories, e.g. Frameworks, Typography tools, Typography books, UX books, Inspiration sites, and so on.
 Instead, I decided to focus on goals: